CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Finish reading the entire book before writing words not taught, unless the book says otherwise.
 Later rules often contradict the general rules in early chapters.

 Your goal at this stage is to become familiar with the rules and the building blocks in a variety of settings.
-(Paraphrase of Leslie) Do not memorize the fine details of the rules.
+(Paraphrase of Leslie)

+If you have enough reading material, then do not memorize the fine details of the rules.
 You will absorb them by reading.
 Leslie goes so far as to say that if teachers are asked about the details and reasons, they should ask the student to wait until the end of the course for an answer.
-(Leslie's students had the luxury of plenty of reading material demonstrating each new rule.)

-Make a chart of letters by shape, including preffixes and suffixes, so you can look them up quickly.

-For each new word:
+For each new word, or old word that you forgot:

 * Spell it.
 Look at each part as you do so.
 * Say it.

+This process will help lock in the shapes of each letter and combination, and the outline of the entire word.
+Doing this out loud involves senses in your throat, mouth and ears, which enhances learning.
+It also helps prevent skipping steps.

 Use the key instead of struggling with a word.
+Leslie recommends you keep one finger on the shorthand and the other on the key.
 When you can read 9/10 words reasonably well, try reading the entire sentence a second time before using the key.
 Then spell and say as before.
-When you can read 19/20 words reasonably well, use the Column Method described later.
-Leslie recommends you keep one finger on the shorthand and the other on the key.
+When you can read 19/20 words reasonably well, use the [Column Method](#column-method-to-read-difficult-words).

+You may want to make a chart of letters by shape, including preffixes and suffixes, so you can look them up quickly.

 Reread each passage until you can read it without referring to the key, pointing to each word.
 It is ok if you inadvertently memorize it, but be sure to look at each word.

 As you gain experience, look for letters that often occur together, and think of them as a single letter.
 Eg TR and SH.
-Do this for all words as needed.
-Eventually, only do it for words you struggle with or that demonstrate a new rule.

-This process will help lock in the shapes of each letter and combination, and the outline of the entire word.
-Doing it out loud involves senses in your throat, mouth and ears, which enhances learning.
-Leslie recommends against tracing outlines at any stage.
-Swem recommends it for 5 minutes to finish each hour of studying.
-(Leslie and Swem both worked directly for JR Gregg.)

-### Column Method to read for Difficult Words
+### Column Method to Read Difficult Words

 Don't worry about deciphering difficult words at first.
 They will all be difficult!
 For now, seeing the building blocks in a variety of settings is more important than practice deciphering.